The Student Conduct Advocate will serve as the resource to faculty and students regarding the Code of Conduct in order to ensure due process.

 1. The faculty member may assign a grade sanction (section 22.h. of the Code of Conduct) and will inform the student in writing.
 If the sanction is a reduced grade in the course, the student may not receive a W or AU.

 d.
-The student may appeal the findings and sanctions to the Director of Judicial Affairs (DJA) in writing within three (3) business days of notification of the sanction.
+The student may appeal the findings and sanctions to the Director of Student Conduct (DJA) in writing within three (3) business days of notification of the sanction.
 If the student appeals, the imposition of the sanction will be delayed until the appeal process is complete.
 The student will not be permitted to change the grade in the course wherein the alleged academic dishonesty occurred to a W or an AU during the appeal process.
 If the appeal process extends beyond the

 end of the semester, an I grade may be assigned for that course until the appeal is resolved.